dghalfor/Archipelago.VRising/README.md

 * Neutral research desks to prevent sharing of research
 * Change user queries to be based on specific users rather than all users

-## Setup

-* Add archipelago.multiclient.net.dll to the plugins folder
-* Add ServerLaunchFix.dll to the plugins

 ## Kudos

 * ZFolmt from the V Rising Modding discord for techincal help and ideas.
 He is also the creator of Bloodcraft which helped guide how I approached this